OlhaSvezhentseva/python-label_processing/README.rst

    **Inputs:**
       - select whether verbose or quiet mode (verbose)
-      - optional argument: select which thrsholding should be used primarily.
-                  1 : Otsu thresholding
+      - optional argument: select which thrsholding should be used primarily 1 : Otsu thresholding
                   2 : adaptive mean thresholding
                   3 : gaussian adaptive thrsholding